 Full retirement age: What does the Social Security Administration mean when it refers to your "full retirement age?"
 It's the age at which you're able to claim full benefits, and it varies based on the year you were born.
 It’s age 66 for people born from 1943 to 1954, and it gradually increases to 67 for those born in 1960 or later.

-Delayed claiming: If you wait to file for Social Security until after your full retirement age, you can increase the size of your monthly benefits by 24% to 32%, depending on your full retirement age.
+Delayed claiming: If you wait to file for Social Security until after your full retirement age, you can increase the size of your monthly benefits by as much as 24% to 32%, depending on your full retirement age.
 But after age 70, there’s no increase in the size of the monthly benefit if you delay your filing.
-So it doesn't make sense to delay claiming beyond your 70th birthday.
+So it generally doesn't make sense to delay claiming beyond your 70th birthday.